Standardbred Horse Project

 The 4-H Standardbred Yearling Program coordinated by ASHA in a joint effort between Alberta Standardbred breeders and 4-H Alberta administer by the 4-H Section of Agriculture and Forestry.

-Successful applicants to the Standardbred 4-H Project will be matched with a Standardbred breeder late in the fall of 2017.
-The breeder and the member will arrange for a weanling to be delivered to the farm or acreage where the weanling will remain unti lthe ASHA Yearling Sale is held in the fall of 2018.
+Successful applicants to the Standardbred 4-H Project will be matched with a Standardbred breeder.
+The breeder and the member will arrange for a weanling to be delivered to the farm or acreage where the weanling will remain unti lthe ASHA Yearling Sale is held in the fall of 2019.

 During the project period (9-10months) the member will learn how to responsibly care for, feed, manage health requirements and the economics of raising a horse.
 Expenses, growth, and special conditins of the yearling, will be regularly reported, with open line of communication between the breeder and the member being encouraged throughout the project's durations.